NathalieWijaya-git/NathalieWijaya-git/README.md

 </h2>
 <h3 align="center">I am currently a junior double majoring in Mathematics and Computer Science at Rutgers University.</h3>

-- 👀 I am currently interested in **Software Engineering, Quantum Computing, and Operations Research**
+- 👀 I am interested in **Software Engineering, Quantum Computing, and Operations Research**

 - 💪 Over the past few years, I have developed a strong foundation in areas such as **database management, computer programming, and optimization techniques**